 Due to the remote location white-water rafting or kayaking experience is a prerequisite for some group activities.
-However our current project is fixing up the public use hut at Sir John Falls on the Gordon River which is frequently used by rafters at the end of their trip.
+However our current project, fixing up the public use hut at Sir John Falls on the Gordon River, is frequently used by rafters at the end of their trip.
 This project does not require white-water skills.

 Where we work